SuperOfficeDocs/superoffice-docs/docs/en/api/mdo-providers/reference/formfolder.md

 uid: formfolder
 title: formfolder
 keywords: mdoprovider mdo provider formfolder
-description: EjCategoryProvider creates a flat or tree list based on the table: EJ_CATEGORY so.generated: true so.topic: reference so.envir: onsite, online
+description: FormFolderProvider creates a flat or tree list based on the table: s_picture_folder so.generated: true so.topic: reference so.envir: onsite, online
 ---

 # "formfolder" MDO List
-EjCategoryProvider creates a flat or tree list based on the table: EJ_CATEGORY
+FormFolderProvider creates a flat or tree list based on the table: s_picture_folder